khafitZaman/tugas_day2Week2/menampilkanDataNama.md

-select * from dataDiri where id = "berapa?"
+select nama, alamat, nomorHP from dataDiri where id = "berapa?"